joeclark-phd/granite/plan/docker.md

     docker container run -d -p 5432:5432 --net=mynet --name myGraniteDB joeclark77/granite-db:latest

 Now, spin up the application in a container:
+**This doesn't work at present because I've changed the default `application.yml` to look for database connection info in environment variables.
+You need to tell the container to start with `application-test.yml` and I haven't figured that out yet.**

     docker container run -p 8080:8080 --net=mynet joeclark77/granite:latest